tlswg/tls13-spec/draft-ietf-tls-tls13.md

   transports (see {{?RFC6347}} for an example of this).

 - Allowing the server to offload state to the client, thus allowing it to send a HelloRetryRequest without storing any state.
-The server does this by pickling that post-ClientHello hash state into the cookie (protected with some suitable integrity algorithm).
+The server can do this by storing the hash of the ClientHello in the HelloRetryRequest cookie (protected with some suitable integrity algorithm).

 When sending a HelloRetryRequest, the server MAY provide a "cookie" extension to the client (this is an exception to the usual rule that the only extensions that may be sent are those that appear in the ClientHello).
-When sending the new ClientHello, the client MUST echo the value of the extension.
+When sending the new ClientHello, the client MUST copy the contents of the extension received in the HelloRetryRequest into a "cookie" extension in the new ClientHello.
 Clients MUST NOT use cookies in subsequent connections.